wanderdust/newsletter/content/posts/023_load_testing_databricks_sql_warehose/index.md

 ```
 {{< /details >}}

 The load tests are executed using the Locust framework.
-To ensure realistic results, the [caching](https://docs.databricks.com/aws/en/sql/language-manual/parameters/use_cached_result) is disabled.
-On top of that, the query parameters are randomised to prevent from submitting the same query multiple times as much as possible.
+To ensure realistic results [caching](https://docs.databricks.com/aws/en/sql/language-manual/parameters/use_cached_result) is disabled in the SQL Warehouse.
+On top of that, some of the query parameters are randomised to prevent from submitting the same query multiple times as much as possible.

 ## Baseline

-*The baseline tests the optimal query run time when load is low*
+The baseline consists on executing the SQL queries under very low load to find out what the *normal* exection times are for both queries.

 #### Configuration
 - **Users**: 2 concurrent users